 - Receives reports of theft, loss, or release.
 All entities must promptly report instances of a theft, loss, or release of a select agent or toxin.
 These may include laboratory-acquired infection, exposure (e.g. a needle-stick, spill or animal bite), or the loss of inventory.
 FSAP follows up with each entity to ensure the proper actions are taken, the appropriate authorities are notified, and to help the entity identify ways to prevent the incident from happening again.

 - Takes appropriate enforcement actions.
 In an instance of a theft, loss, or release, or when deficiencies in biosafety and security measures are identified during an inspection, FSAP takes actions to address the risk and increase compliance with the regulations in the future.
-These actions may include the initiation of corrective actions to fix the violations; complete or partial suspension or revocation of the entity’s registration to work with select agents and toxins; and/or referrals for investigation to the FBI, the HHS Office of Inspector General, or the APHIS Office of Investigative and Enforcement Services, which can lead to criminal or civil monetary penalties.
+These actions may include the initiation of corrective actions to fix the violations; complete or partial suspension or revocation of the entity’s registration to work with select agents and toxins; referrals for investigation to the HHS Office of Inspector General or the APHIS Office of Investigative and Enforcement Services, which can lead to civil monetary penalties; or notification to the FBI, which can lead to criminal penalties.

 - Serves as a resource on the regulations.
 FSAP provides guidance to those working with select agents and toxins (including the publication of policies and guidelines), interprets the regulations to help entities meet the requirements, and conducts trainings and outreach to increase knowledge of and compliance with the regulations.